-Our financial instruments consist of cash, receivables, payables and a note payable.
-The carrying amount of cash, receivables and payables approximates fair value because of the short-term nature of the instruments.
-The note payable is carried at cost, which approximates fair value based on borrowing rates available to us for bank loans with similar terms and maturities.
+Our financial instruments consist of cash and cash equivalents, receivables, payables and, at December 31, 2013, a note payable.
+The carrying amount of cash and cash equivalents, receivables and payables approximates fair value because of the short-term nature of the instruments.
+The note payable was carried at cost, which approximated fair value based on borrowing rates available to us for bank loans with similar terms and maturities.